TRIUM curriculum structure

 In Module 1 we provide a sophisticated treatment of the changing global context within which modern business decisions have to be taken.
 Our principal emphasis is upon the interaction between economics and politics, or political economy.
 We are not looking so much at business decisions themselves as at the social, political and economic context in which such decisions are made.
 Hence, the content of Module 1 provides important background for Modules 2-6, which focus on business decisions in sectoral and internal contexts.

 We also lay the foundation for Module 2’s financial focus with the program’s core accounting course.

-Throughout the programme Leadership is a core component.
+Throughout the program Leadership is a core component.
 The Leadership and Professional Development stream begins in Module 1 where the foundations of individual leadership are explored focusing on personal development.
-Topics included are personality, 360-degree feedback and group behaviour.
-Leadership foundation topics are added at each subsequent module combining lectures and guest speakers culminating in the Leadership capstone course in Module 6.
+Topics included are personality, 360-degree feedback and group behavior.
+Leadership foundation topics are added at each subsequent module combining lectures and guest speakers culminating in the Leadership Capstone course in Module 6.

-Core approaches and concepts explored during the module prepare participants for the subsequent modules.
+Core approaches and concepts explored during the module prepare students for the subsequent modules.

 Global Strategies and Finance

 Module 2 relates the broad economic and political themes developed during the London Module to business, corporate and financial strategy, which form this module’s core.
 More specifically, Module 2 is organized into four courses designed to develop students’ theoretical, analytical and technical skills in the following areas: